 One of the questions I get a lot if how we are able to travel so often.
-Both my husband and I have full time jobs with limited vacation days but we make it work coupled with holidays and personal time off.
-Here is how we are able to squeeze in an average of 6 trips a year even while working full time.
+Both my husband and I have full time jobs with limited vacation days but travel 6-8 times a year.
+Here are tips on how to travel frequently with a full time job.

 Use Paid Holiday’s To Your Advantage